In the guide

 It is important to identify a pig with your herd mark before it is moved off your holding.
-So even if a pig was identified when it came on to your holding, you must identify it again with your herd mark before it moves again.Back to top
+Even if a pig was identified when it came on to your holding, you must identify it again with your herd mark before it moves again.Back to top

 Transporting your pet pigs

 When transporting your pigs you must always consider their welfare needs and any precautions to be taken to prevent the spread of disease.
 You must be especially careful not to transport your pigs in any way likely to cause injury or undue suffering, and you must be able to cleanse and disinfect the vehicle or container.
 For this reason it is advisable to transport any livestock in a vehicle or trailer specially designed for livestock transport.Back to top

 When you get the pigs home